 Preparatory Work:

-- View the Week 4 Keynote linked under “Content” in your HONS 100 OAKS course.
+• View the Week 3 Keynote linked under “Content” in your HONS 100 OAKS course.

-- Read this article on intersectionality: Crenshaw, Why Intersectionality Can’t Wait
+• Read this article on intersectionality: Crenshaw-Why-Intersectionality-Cant-Wait

-- Be sure to follow the links – especially “Intersectionality: A Primer”
+• Be sure to follow the links – especially “Intersectionality: A Primer”

-- Understanding Intersectional Identity and Human Habits
+• Understanding Intersectional Identity and Human Experience

-- Restorative Justice Practices for Serious Conversations
+• Restorative Justice Practices for Serious Conversations

 Resources:

-- Visit the Office of Institutional Diversity’s website to explore their campus and community programs.
+• Visit the Office of Institutional Diversity’s website to explore their campus and community programs.

 Assignments Due:

-Week 5 (Sept.
-20 - 24): History.
+Week 4 (Sep.
+11-17): History.
 Made.
 Here.
 Whose History?
 Told by Whom?

 Keynote: History.
 Made.
 Here. – Whose History?
 Told by Whom?